gmirsky/flask-tdd-docker/README.md

 # flask-tdd-docker

 Test-Driven Development with Python, Flask, and Docker

-A sample docker application utilizing Python and Flask.
+A sample docker application utilizing Python and Flask